 If it’s within your means, we recommend budgeting in a few nice sit-down meals but for the rest of the meals street vendors, pizza shops that sell by the slice, bagel shops, and diners are going to be your best friend.

-Here are a few cheap eats in the city that won’t break your bank and are New York City on a budget-friendly:
+Here are a few of our favorite cheap eats in NYC that won’t break your bank and are New York City on a budget-friendly:

 $1 Pizza Slices

 One of the best cheap things to do in New York City on a budget is to try the famous $1 slice of New York pizza!
 You can find these stalls all over Manhattan, just keep an eye out for the signs.
 Many of these pizza joints offer $1 cheese slices of pizza or have combo specials of 2 slices plus a can of soda for just a few bucks.